 When Chelsea were taken over in 2003 by Russian billionaire, Roman Abramovich, people had no idea who he was.
 He was a young and media shy entrepreneur who made his fortune in the oil and gas industry.
-As of 2018, Abramovich’s net worth is $11.6 billion according to Forbes.
+As of 2019, Abramovich’s net worth is $13 billion according to Forbes.

 In an interview with the BBC, he claimed the reason he bought the London club was because he was bored and needed a new challenge.
 Israeli football agent, Pini Zahavi, offered him a number of clubs he could take over which included Man United and Portsmouth FC.
 He ultimately opted for Chelsea because he had already made London his second home and would fit in with all the wealthy Russians living there.

 Abramovich seized the opportunity and started a series of businesses, some successful, some not.
-One involved trading in toys, especially rubber ducks out of an apartment he shared with his first wife in Moscow.
+One involved trading in toys, specifically rubber ducks out of an apartment he shared with his first wife in Moscow.
 It brought him a handsome income compared with others in the Soviet Union.
 The collapse of the Soviet Union presented ambitious men with greater, more controversial opportunities.
 The exact nature of Abramovich’s early

 fortune is unclear, but what is known is that he soon moved into trading in oil, arguably Russia’s greatest natural asset.
-In the chaotic, post-communist years, that industry was fraught with danger but the rewards for those that navigated it were huge.
+In the chaotic, post-communist years, that industry was fraught with danger but the rewards for those that navigated it was huge.

-By 1993 Abramovich was considered of sufficient interest and wealth to be invited to a meeting on a yacht in the Caribbean featuring some of the leading businessman to profit from the post-Soviet era.
+By 1993 Abramovich was considered of sufficient interest and wealth to be invited to a meeting on a yacht in the Caribbean featuring some of the leading businessmen to profit from the post-Soviet era.
 There he met Boris Berezovsky, a mathematical genius who had

 made a fortune in trading in Soviet made cars.
 The two became partners and agreed on that fateful day to try and rationalize the oil industry through vertical integration, essentially grouping different companies involved in extracting and refining oil, under one umbrella company which they would control.
 This was realized thanks to the infamous loans-for-shares program.

-enriched oligarchs.
+Boris Yeltsin was elected Russia’s first post-communist president and embarked on a series of painful free-market reforms.
+By 1996 his reelection campaign, up against the communist Gennady Zyuganov, was in the balance.
+He needed the money and good press, so he struck a deal with Russia’s newly enriched oligarchs.
 They would ensure his election and in return would be given first dibs on the privatization of state assets.
-Yeltsin won the election.
-Subsequently, Russia’s most valuable state assets were sold at a fraction of the market price.
+Yeltsin won the election and subsequently, Russia’s most valuable state assets were sold at a fraction of the market price.

 One man who did talk was Boris Berezovsky, who openly said he refused to contribute, thus starting a split between him Abramovich and Putin that would eventually lead to Berezovsky’s exile in London.
 Many of those details came from the single biggest civil litigation in British legal history, the 2012 Berezovsky vs Abramovich case, which made bear the lengths both men had gone to, to keep their fortunes.
 Berezovsky alleged that Abramovich on the orders of Putin, had conspired to take away his fortune and his ORT television station, which had been especially critical of Putin.
-Abramovich vehemently denied this.
 In the end, Berezovsky’s claim for billions of dollars from Abramovich failed, the judge finding that Berezovsky was an unreliable witness.